F-Clement/product-marketers/README.md

 In case a user no longer sells a product, they can always delete it to free up some space.
 After deleting the user is notified as shown below.
 ![Delete Strategy](images/deleteproduct.png)

 ## Testing
-- In the table below we present a couple of actions, expected out comes and resutls.
+- In the table below we present a couple of manual test actions carried out with valid and invalid input, expected out comes and resutls.

 <table>
 <tr>